nikushi/fluent-plugin-derive/README.md

 Define the expected range value.
 If min and/or max are specified any value outside the defined range will be truncated.

+* interval_division

+Optional.
+Divide the incleased value by interval time before output.
+The default is `true`.
+Set `false` for disable dividing.

 ## Contributing

 1. Fork it